Jesus Loves You!

 “Had we told it in a way that was chronological, was cradle to the grave, we would have been pigeonholed into these specific moments that coincided with the music.
 I wanted to approach the music in the way that I experience his music when I listen to it.”

 Miles Davis was thus a pioneer of the two important jazz styles called bebop and avante garde jazz fusion.
 To me, though, when I think of the man, Miles Davis, and his legacy, I think of his bebop recordings.
 Nobody else ever personified a style like Miles did bebop.
 His personal style and legend, is almost imaginable from the Kind of Blue album in the video, below.
 It is my favorite recording of any jazz that I know.
 (And I really needed a break from all the classic and Christian rock I’ve been blogging so this was the first album that occurred to me, again it’s the best jazz album I ever knew.)
 As with so many sensitive musical pioneers, Miles Davis’ life was tragically shortened, in this case by the scourge of heroin.
 But (even as hackneyed as this is to say), Miles’ music will live on forever.
-We try to bring you important music of all genre’s here on Free Music57 and this album is one of the most important recordings in jazz history.
+We try to bring you important music of all genre’s here at The Daily Walk with Miracles (home page), and this album is one of the most important recordings in jazz history.

 NPR gives the definitive appreciation of Kind of Blue: “The best selling jazz record of all time was released 40 years ago and it still sells 5,000 copies a week.
 It is a universally acknowledged masterpiece, revered as much by rock and classical music fans as by jazz lovers.”
 You may also want to visit the Miles Davis website.